fmerg/pymerkle/docs/target/source/storage.rst

 =========

 A Merkle-tree implementation is a concrete subclass of the ``BaseMerkleTree`` abstract base class.
-The latter encapsulates the core hashing machinery in a storage agnostic fashion, i.e., without making assumptions about how entries are stored and accessed.
+The latter encapsulates the cryptographic functionality in a storage agnostic fashion, i.e., without making assumptions about how entries are stored and accessed.
 It operates on top of an abstract storage interface, which is to be implemented by any concrete subclass: